hc-tcg/hc-tcg/BALANCE_PATCH.md

-To suggest a balancing change do the following:
+To suggest a balancing or game design change change do the following:

 1. Open a pull request with your changes in the hc-tcg repo with the title `[Balance Request] <your change>`.
     Please follow this template for your pull request: